Kempe chain: Application to the four colour theorem

-In the four colour theorem, Kempe was able to prove that all graphs necessarily have a vertex of five or less, or containing a vertex that touches five other vertices, called its neighbours.
-As such, to prove the four colour theorem, it is sufficient to prove that vertices of five or less were all four-colourable.
+Planar graphs necessarily have a vertex of degree at most five.
+As such, to prove the four colour theorem, it is sufficient to prove that vertices of degree at most five are four-colourable.
 Kempe was able to prove the case of degree four and give a partial proof of degree five using Kempe chains.

 In this case, Kempe chains are used to prove the idea that no vertex of degree four has to be touching four distinct colours different from itself.
 First, one can create a graph with a vertex v and four vertices as neighbours.
 If we remove the vertex v, we can four-colour the remaining vertices.
 We can set the colours as (in clockwise order) red, yellow, blue, and green.
 In this situation, there can be a Kempe chain joining the red and blue neighbours or a Kempe chain joining the green and yellow neighbours, but not both, since these two paths would necessarily intersect, and the vertex where they intersect cannot be coloured with both red or blue and with green or yellow at the same time.
 Supposing that the Kempe chain is connecting the green and yellow neighbours, red and blue must then necessarily not have a Kempe chain between them.
 So, when placing the original vertex v back into the graph, we can simply reverse the colours of the red vertex and its neighbours (including the red vertex, making it blue), which leaves vertex v with two blue neighbours, one green, and one yellow.
 This means v has only three distinct colours as neighbours, and that we can now colour vertex v as red.
 This results in a four-coloured graph.

 Other applications

 Kempe chains have been used to solve problems in colouring extension.
-Kempe chains can be used for register allocation.
+Kempe chains have also been used as neighborhood operators in local search algorithms for problems related to graph coloring, including timetabling and seating allocation.